GoodGuyForReal/graphql/README.md

 The project has the following directory structure:

 * /actions: Resolver functions
-* /queries.js: Some ready to use queries for apollo server
+* /queries.js: Some ready to use queries for apollo client
 * db.js: Mock data.
 * schema.js: GraphQL schema definitions.
 * resolvers.js/: Resolver functions imported from action folder for handling queries and mutations.